guziq-john/lustre-vagrant/README.md

 ## Lustre VMs

 1. Clone this repository
-2. Get into the repo folder, and create a disk file with below commands:
+2. Get into the repo folder, and create a disk file with below command:

     ```
     qemu-img create server-disk1.img 20G
     ```

-3. Run `sudo vagrant up --provider=qemu` to boot up the two VMs
+3. Run `sudo vagrant up --provider=qemu` to boot up the two VMs, the server VM has a 20G raw disk.
 4. Run `sudo vagrant status` to check the VM status

 ## VMs Preperations